NikaidouShinku/C_Learning/README.md

 C_Learning
 ==========

-This repository is for my script of c_learning_exercises.
+This repository is for my script of c_learning_exercise